Instructions for Authors

 Removal of identifying information

 To support our double-blind peer review process, be sure to remove identifying information from all documents, both metadata and text.
 Substitute "masked for review" for identifying text (such as the institution granting institutional approval) during the review process.
 Learn how to remove identifying metadata from Microsoft Word.
+Be sure that the abstract you enter into the submission software is also redacted.

 Plagiarism Check